osu-eesc/cms-docs/cms-docs/docs/index.md

-# OSU Extension CMS Documentation
+# OSU Extension Website User Guide

 This site contains documentation and information about adding and editing content on the OSU Extension Content Management System.